kyma-project/kyma/docs/01-overview/main-areas/observability/obsv-01-monitoring-in-kyma.md

 ## Overview

-[Prometheus](https://prometheus.io/) is the open source monitoring and alerting toolkit that collects and stores metrics data.
-This data is consumed by different addons, including [Grafana](https://grafana.com/) for analytics and monitoring, and [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) for handling alerts.
+For in-cluster monitoring, Kyma uses [Prometheus](https://prometheus.io/) as the open source monitoring and alerting toolkit that collects and stores metrics data.
+This data is consumed by several addons, including [Grafana](https://grafana.com/) for analytics and monitoring, and [Alertmanager](https://prometheus.io/docs/alerting/alertmanager/) for handling alerts.

 Monitoring in Kyma is configured to collect all metrics relevant for observing the in-cluster [Istio](https://istio.io/latest/docs/concepts/observability/) Service Mesh.
 For diagrams of the default setup and the monitoring flow including Istio, see [Monitoring Architecture](../../../05-technical-reference/00-architecture/obsv-01-architecture-monitoring.md).